OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-comments.md

 Your add-in can listen for comment additions, changes, and deletions.
 [Comment events](/javascript/api/excel/excel.commentcollection#event-details) occur on the `CommentCollection` object.
 To listen for comment events, register the `onAdded`, `onChanged`, or `onDeleted` comment event handler.
 When a comment event is detected, use this event handler to retrieve data about the added, changed, or deleted comment.
 The `onChanged` event also handles comment reply additions, changes, and deletions.

+Each comment event only triggers once when multiple additions, changes, or deletions are performed at the same time.
+All the [CommentAddedEventArgs](/javascript/api/excel/excel.commentaddedeventargs), [CommentChangedEventArgs](/javascript/api/excel/excel.commentchangedeventarg), and [CommentDeletedEventArgs](/javascript/api/excel/excel.commentdeletedeventargs) objects contain arrays of comment IDs to map the event actions back to the comment collections.

 See the [Work with Events using the Excel JavaScript API](excel-add-ins-events.md) article for additional information about registering event handlers, handling events, and removing event handlers.

 ### Comment addition events
 The `onAdded` event is triggered when one or more new comments are added to the comment collection.
 This event is *not* triggered when replies are added to a comment thread (see [Comment change events](#comment-change-events) to learn about comment reply events).

-The following sample shows how to register the `onAdded` event handler and then use this event handler to log the added comment's metadata.
+The following sample shows how to register the `onAdded` event handler and then use the `CommentAddedEventArgs` object to retrieve the `commentDetails` array of the added comment.

 > [!NOTE]
 > This sample only works when a single comment is added.